 2022 | • | 33711 | 68.2% | 67.8% | 68.6% | 70.3% | 67.6% |

-In contrast, for women aged 50-64 years, the percentage attending cervical screening has been consistently lower than England and the region, and has for the majority of the time between 2011 and 2020 has also been statistically significantly lower than England.
-Again, in contrast to younger women, the rate has consistently decreased since 2012 although the change between 2018 and 2020 was relatively small.
+In contrast to younger women, for women aged 50-64 years, the percentage attending cervical screening has been consistently lower than England and the region, and has for the majority of the time between 2011 and 2024 has also been statistically significantly lower than England.

-The uptake rates should be less affected for women aged 50-64 years compared to women aged 25-49 years as they are reported in relation to the number of women attending screening in the last 5.5 years rather than in the last 3.5 years as for women aged 25-49 years.
+The uptake rates should be less affected by COVID-19 for women aged 50-64 years compared to women aged 25-49 years as they are reported in relation to the number of women attending screening in the last 5.5 years rather than in the last 3.5 years as for women aged 25-49 years.
+However, despite this, the percentages have fallen relatively sharply.

 Compared with benchmark